microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 An info bar can have several configurations, here are some notable ones.

 When an InfoBar is conveying information of a common severity, like displaying an error or warning, it can be set to have one of many severity levels to use consistent [Fluent](https://docs.microsoft.com/en-us/windows/apps/fluent-design-system) styling for it's identifiers.

 ![A mockup of an InfoBar in a Warning state with a close button and a message](images/Warning_NoButton.png)

 If a call to action is needed, an info bar can have customizable action or hyperlink buttons.

 ![A mockup of an InfoBar](images/Default_MessageHyperlink.png)

-The info bar can also be customized with its optional properties and with XAML Content to include extra buttons and other UI elements.
+The info bar can also be customized with its optional properties and with XAML content to include extra buttons and other UI elements.

 ![A mockup of an InfoBar with custom status color and content](images/Custom_IconColor.png)

 ## Create an InfoBar